Code-Flynk/Eye-Exercise/README.md

 # Eye-Exercise
 This is an exercise in user movement tracking and feedback/response coding.
+It illustrates how the code is critical to user interface and experience.

-Future Improvements: This form is a demonstration using one of the largest libraries for forms via Formik.
-Future improvements will be to utilize further Formik features through more extensive applications into web-based forms for capturing input user data and seemless user interfaces.
+Future Improvements: Future improvements will be to enable custom user inputs of eye color, or even a gradient eye color based off mouse location.

 To Run: Copy and Run the application | NPM Install, including imports | NPM Start to run | Open and view in web browser